 Research the Law

 If you're facing a marijuana charge, you should talk to an experienced Kansas criminal defense lawyer or a public defender as soon as possible.
 Even though marijuana laws and attitudes toward it have been changing, a conviction on your record can have damaging effects.
-Get started today with a free legal evaluation of your charges by a Kansas defense attorney.
+Get started today by meeting with a Kansas defense attorney in your area.